This information is for NHS Learning Support Fund (NHSLSF) students. It sets out measures put in place due to coronavirus (COVID-19).

 DHSC has confirmed that if you’re undertaking a clinical healthcare course then you’re able to self-identify as a key worker as you’re contributing to the national coronavirus response.

-During the coronavirus crisis, your LSF payments will continue to be paid until the end of your current academic year, regardless of whether you’ve opted in or out of working in the NHS.
+During the coronavirus crisis, your NHSLSF payments will continue to be paid until the end of your current academic year, regardless of whether you’ve opted in to a ‘paid placement’ or are continuing on your course as normal.
 This will continue to be assessed and updated.

-We’re constantly reviewing this information and we’re working closely with the Department of Health and Social Care to make sure you’re kept up to date.
+We’re constantly reviewing this information and we’re working closely with DHSC to make sure you’re kept up to date.

 This information is subject to change at any point in time.
 Thank you for your continued support and co-operation during these challenging and unprecedented times.

-Students who are eligible for the LSF should continue to submit claims for Travel and Dual Accommodation Expenses (TDAE), Exceptional Support Fund (ESF) and the Child Dependents Allowance (CDA).
+Students who are eligible for the NHSLSF should continue to submit claims for the Training Grant, Travel and Dual Accommodation Expenses (TDAE), Exceptional Support Fund (ESF) and Parental Support.
 The eligibility criteria remain the same as if you were attending a clinical placement.

-Additional information about applying for elements of LSF on or after September 2020 will be provided in due course.
+Additional information about applying for elements of NHSLSF on or after September 2021 will be provided in due course.

-Your LSF payments will not be affected by any salary you receive for working on the frontline during the coronavirus crisis.
+Your NHSLSF payments will not be affected by any salary you receive for working on the frontline during the coronavirus crisis.

 Claiming for additional costs